Red-Hat-Information-Security/Incident-Response/README.md

 ```

 #### Disclaimer

-This is based on the OSSF's malicious packages repo and as of this moment it doesn't seem like they have every version listed in the blog posts above.
+This is based on the OSSF's malicious packages repo and a few of our own
+specific package listings there may be new packages that haven't been added to
+the data sets yet.